putridparrot/PutridParrot.Presentation/README.md

 # GetProperty/SetProperty/ReadOnlyProperty

-Each view model, from the NotifyPropertyChanged extension methods through to the ViewModel/ViewModelWithoutBacking/ViewModelWithModel stick to the premised of using a SetProperty method to see if a change is going to be made, if so raise a property changing event then assign the change then raise a property changed event.
+Each view model class - from the NotifyPropertyChanged extension methods through to the ViewModel/ViewModelWithoutBacking/ViewModelWithModel stick to the premise of using a SetProperty method to see if a change is going to be made, if so raise a property changing event then assign the change then raise a property changed event.
 In the case of the ViewModelCommon classes a GetProperty method is used even when the developer provides the backing store, so that defaulting etc. can take place.
 The GetProperty/SetProperty are lazily initialized i.e. no value exists until one of the other is called.